-The past few weeks have seen the introduction of new sanctions against Russia by the US, the scope of which extends to non-US persons.
 The coming few weeks promise to see a cross-fire of retaliatory sanctions from Russia, with further sanctions still being considered by the US.
 Businesses with any involvement in or connection to Russia must keep a close eye on these developments given the serious potential for sanctions from both sides to adversely affect business and frustrate contracts.

 US Sanctions against Russia